bcgov/devhub-app-web/docs/registry.md

 **`image`**: A valid link to an image

+> Author has been deprecated for now.
+You may fill it in but it isn't tied to any features.
 **`author`**: (optional but recommended)
     The author of the markdown file (this should be your github username)